 particularly the groups accustomed to running the country, but have been

 been extremely successful, though criticised by both the far left and extreme

 right, as well as by many in the United States, who have encouraged and

 financed opposition to him.
 Morales is seen by many around the world to

-have shown a succesful alternative to the growth of international capitalism.
+have shown a successful alternative to the growth of international capitalism.

-But though he has acheived much, expectations at the start of his presidency
+But though he has achieved much, expectations at the start of his presidency

 among many were extremely high, and thirteen years later many have become